amayra/dingleberry-os/README.rst

 characterized by a certain mostly subtle ruthlessness/inconsideration, that doesn't put them into a too good light.

+Small projects are often just "grabbed" and essentially hard-forked, without anything ever being contributed back.
+They probably do it if it's convenient.
+(Look into the third_party directory of any Google project.
+You could probably research how much of that software has non-upstreamed patches.)

 The second thing from above, providing source code of the projects they develop internally.
 This affects software like Android and Chrome, and of course Fuchsia.
 The truth is, these are not real open source projects.
 There is no